arey1911/StatOrdPattHxC/README.md

 # Usage
 You need updated versions of R and RStudio.
 Clone the repository to a local folder.
-RStudio, and make one level above your local copy the working directory.
+Open RStudio, and make the working directory one level above your local copy.
 In the console, issue the command
 > install("StatOrdPattHxC/", build=TRUE, build_vignettes=TRUE)
 >